-The era of large scale “take over” type Chinese investment in foreign companies appears to be over.
+The era of large scale “take over” type Chinese investment in foreign companies is mostly over.
 However, our China lawyers still see a lot of interest in smaller investments from China in U.S. and EU companies involved in emerging technologies.
-Though it is possible this interest from the Chinese side is completely legitimate, just over half the time, that is not what we are seeing.
-What we usually see is what our China attorneys have taken to calling “free look schemes”
+Though it is possible this interest from the Chinese side is completely legitimate, much of the time that is not what we are seeing.
+What we usually see is what our China attorneys have taken to calling “free look schemes”.
+My previous post focused exclusively on what we call the fake investment scam.

 The free look investment scheme usually applies to when a Chinese company or individual purports to want to invest in a U.S. or EU company but actually has no interest in a long term investment.
 Instead, what the Chinese side is seeking is a “free look” The goal of the Chinese side is to investigate the American/European company’s innovative technology and then appropriate that technology for its own use.
 The Chinese side uses the promise of investment and financing to convince the US/EU side to drop its guard.
 The Chinese side then takes what it wants and disappears when it is time to make the full investment.